 Here we are once again in the throes of international fashion trade show season.
-The unlimited miles of walking the trade show aisles, the millions of fashion businesses looking for new shop shelves to be stacked to secure domestic and international sales.
+The unlimited miles of walking the trade show aisles, the millions of fashion businesses looking for new shop shelves to be stacked to secure domestic and export sales.

 It’s a tough game and has many small and medium-sized fashion businesses questioning whether the investment in trade shows is worth it.
 I have lost count how many times I have been asked this over the years by businesses, should I exhibit at a trade show?

 For this blog post, Onwards and Up thought we would tap into our fashion network and ask one person who is in the know, the great Paul Alger, International Director of UK Fashion and Textiles Association, (UKFT).
 UKFT brings together fashion designers, manufacturers, agents and retailers to promote their businesses and the industry throughout the UK and internationally.